streetmonk147/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1. Don't swap horses in crossing a stream mandatory
-Write a function that swaps the values of two integers.
+Write a function that swaps the values of two integer

-Prototype: void swap_int(int *a, int *b);

 2. This report, by its very length, defends itself against the risk of being read mandatory
-Write a function that returns the length of a string.
+Write a function that returns the length of a string

-Prototype: int _strlen(char *s);
+3. I do not fear computers.
+I fear the lack of them mandatory
+Write a function that prints a string, followed by a new line, to stdout.